uviclibraries/genai-notebooklm/2-nblm-summarization.md

   > - **Reflection**: What do you think of the quality of the Podcast it created?
   > - **Reflection**: Can you think of any ways that this type of Podcast summary could be useful?
   > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?

+## Try Summarizing Your Own Class or Meeting Notes
+1. Start here...
+   - more...

 [NEXT STEP: Brainstorming Stragegies](nblm-brainstorming.html){: .btn .btn-blue }